Share options

 So whatʼs up with the “xx-” prefix?

 Simple.
 To avoid name clashes with imported CSS, we namespace our classes.
 For example, the Craft Code site might use “cc-” as in cc-accordion.
+Of course, if your site is a simple one, that might be overkill.

-Adding the initial CSS
+Add the initial CSS

 Letʼs add a bit of CSS to give it that “accordion” look and feel.
 Here we go: